stj/msgspec/docs/source/converters.rst

   string values exist.
 See :ref:`strict-vs-lax` for more information.

 - ``from_attributes``: `convert` only.
-If True, input objects may be coerced to ``Struct``/``dataclass``/``attrs`` types by extracting attributes from the input matching fields in the output type.
+If True, input objects may be coerced to ``Struct`` types by extracting attributes from the input matching fields in the output type.
 One use case is converting database query results (ORM or otherwise) to msgspec structured types.
 The default is False.

 - ``enc_hook``/``dec_hook``: the standard keyword arguments used for :doc:`extending` msgspec to support additional types.